-To begin, click Set Homework from the menu on the left and select Create Quiz.
+To begin, click + Create task from the menu on the left and select Quiz.
 You will then be taken to a form where you will fill in some general information about the task.

 First, enter the title for the task.
 This will appear on the public calendar, as well as the students' personal calendars and To-Do List.

 Fill this box with the information the students need to know about the task.
 You can format your text using the available options.
 To upload resources, images or other attachments, scroll down to the Attachments area.

 Select a subject for the task.
 This will help students locate their task on the school calendar.
 It’s also important for reporting purposes.

 Select the group your task will be assigned to from the drop down menu.